 4. Create handouts or PDFs: Printing Picmonics

-With your free-forever educator account, you can print any Picmonic.
+With your free Premium Trial access to educators, you can print any Picmonic.
 There is an option to print them with or without a section to write down notes, and you can print out a 2 or 3 card note view.
 You can print Picmonic “handouts” as quick study cards for students, providing a great way for them to brush up on the content they’ve already learned.

 You’ll find the Print & Go option in the More (“…”) menu within any Playlist in Browse or Search.